Espeer5/PokerBot/README.md

 # GLaDOS
-Me 134 with Eddie, Josh, and Leo
+Me 134 with Eddie, Josh, Leo, and Joy